Fighting Exponentially Small Gaps by Counterdiabatic Driving: Quantum Brachistochrone Counterdiabatic Driving (QBCD): exponential speedup

 The QBCD Hamiltonian, Eq.~\eqref{eq:H_LR}, cancels exactly the transition between the ground and first excited states only at the gap-closing point; however, it also provides an efficient CD term in the neighborhood thereof.
-This feature can be inferred from the results shown in Fig.~\ref{fig:gap_LR} and \ref{fig:kinks_LR}: both the gap $\Delta_{{\min},\mathrm{QBCD}}$ and the ground state fidelity are significantly increased with respect to the bare Hamiltonian.
-Here, the fidelity is captured by the kink number, since a value $K <1$ can come only from the ground state.
-In particular, one can see from Fig.~\figpanel{fig:kinks_LR}{a} that for values of $T$ for which the bare Hamiltonian exhibits a kink number plateauing very close to 1, the QBCD term is able to lower it to $\ev{K}_T \approx 0.5$.
-This implies that the ground state is found at the end of the protocol with the finite probability of $\approx 0.5$, which is significantly larger than the one found with the bare protocol.
+This feature can be inferred from the results shown in Figs.~\ref{fig:gap_LR} and \ref{fig:kinks_LR}: both the gap $\Delta_{{\min},\mathrm{QBCD}}$ and the ground-state fidelity are significantly increased with respect to the bare Hamiltonian.
+Here, the fidelity is captured by the kink number, since a value $K < 1$ can arise only from the ground state.
+In particular, from Fig.~\figpanel{fig:kinks_LR}{a} one can see that for values of $T$ for which the bare Hamiltonian exhibits a kink number plateauing very close to 1, the QBCD term is able to lower it to $\ev{K}_T \approx 0.5$.
+This implies that the ground state is found at the end of the protocol with a finite probability of $\approx 0.5$, which is significantly greater than the one found with the bare protocol.

+The effects of QBCD remain remarkably robust against deviations from the exact critical point $\lambda_c$, an essential feature in realistic settings where noise and fluctuations hinder precise parameter identification and control.
+Furthermore, this robustness reduces computational costs in classical simulations and provides a resource-efficient route to approximate local CD protocols on quantum hardware, particularly when suitable truncations are applied~\cite{Romero2025,romero2025proteinfolding}.

+To demonstrate this, we vary the analytically obtained critical point $\lambda_c^*$ (App.~\ref{app:LRwavefunctions}) within $[0.85\lambda_c^*,1.15\lambda_c^*]$ and study the behavior of the minimal gap.
+We also perform a purely numerical search for the ground state gap and eigenstates using only $40$ sampling points and vary $\lambda_c$ within the same interval in this approach.
+This requires far less computational effort than simulating the full QBCD protocol, yet captures the ingredients needed for its construction.
+As shown in Fig.~\ref{fig:gap_error}, the gap at the critical point preserves its polynomial decay with the system size $L$ up to $\sim10\%$ deviations from $\lambda_c$.
+Interestingly, for analytically approximated QBCD, the minimal gap can even increase slightly under small shifts, while for larger deviations (e.g., $\lambda_c= 1.125\lambda_c^*$), the numerical construction still outperforms local expansions by two orders of magnitude for system sizes up to $L=600$.
+Thus, constructing QBCD from approximate spectral data is sufficient to realize an exponential speedup of adiabatic time scales across an exponentially small gap.